Minnesota Statute of Limitations

 The Minnesota statute of limitations for personal injury cases is a legal provision that governs the time frame within which a personal injury lawsuit must be filed in the state.
 This law sets a deadline for individuals who have been injured due to the actions of another party to file a lawsuit seeking compensation for their damages.

 If you’ve been in an accident and need assistance understanding Minnesota’s statute of limitations, contact a personal injury lawyer.
-1-800-Injured is a lawyer and medical directory service that can help you find a knowledgeable lawyer near you.
+CarAccidentAttorney.com is a personal injury law firm directory service that can help you find a knowledgeable lawyer near you.

 Police and emergency car